top of page

 Insurance and Fees

-Insurance accepted: Blue Cross Blue Shield (BCBS), Duke Student Health Insurance
+Insurance accepted: Blue Cross Blue Shield (BCBS), Duke Student Health Insurance, Aetna

 We are considered out of network providers for other insurance carriers.
 As a courtesy, we will provide you with statements that have all the necessary information required to file a claim with your insurance carrier.
 We strongly encourage you to check your policy and contact your insurance carrier directly with any questions about your benefits and limitations.